pmagwene/bio-data-analysis/README.md

 ## Structure ideas

-* Weekly lecture + hands-on: 2-hour classroom session
+* Weekly lecture + hands-on: 2 or 2.5-hour classroom session

 * Weekly data lunches: grad students from dept present overview of data types and data tools they use in their own research; reinforcing concepts from class and demonstrating relevance; TA moderates